mhaugrud/msumcspy/_sources/Dictionaries/Dictionaryoperations.rst

 Dictionary Operations
 ---------------------

+Note that the ``len`` function works on dictionaries.
+It returns the number of key-value pairs.
 The ``del`` statement removes a key-value pair from a dictionary.
 For example, the following dictionary contains the names of various fruits and the number of each fruit in stock.
-If someone buys all of the pears, we can remove the entry from the dictionary.
+If someone buys all of the bananas, we can remove the entry from the dictionary.

 .. activecode:: tdi5

     inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
     print(len(inventory))

-    del inventory['pears']
+    del inventory['bananas']
     print(inventory)
     print(len(inventory))

-Note that the ``len`` function works on dictionaries.
-It returns the number of key-value pairs.

-Dictionaries are also mutable.
+Dictionaries are mutable.
 As we've seen before with lists, this means that the dictionary can be modified by referencing an association on the left hand side of the assignment statement.
-Instead of deleting the entry for ``pears``, we can set its inventory to ``0``.
+Instead of deleting the entry for ``bananas``, we can set its inventory to ``0``.

 .. activecode:: tdi6

     inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}

-    inventory['pears'] = 0
+    inventory['bananas'] = 0
-    print(inventory['pears'])
+    print(inventory['bananas'])